jsoma/track_url/README.md

 ## Installation

-1) Open up Finder
+1. Open up Finder
-2) Command+Shift+G
+2. Command+Shift+G
-3) Type in `~/Library/Application Support/Sublime Text 2/Packages/`
+3. Type in `~/Library/Application Support/Sublime Text 2/Packages/`
-4) Copy the `track_url` (or whatever it's called) directory into that folder
+4. Copy the `track_url` (or whatever it's called) directory into that folder
-5) Open up Sublime Text 2 and rejoice
+5. Open up Sublime Text 2 and rejoice

 Or, if you're fancy, just clone the repo into that folder.

 ## Use

-Command + Shift + P, type "Track URL" and select it.
+`command + shift + P`, type "Track URL" and select it.
 Type in the URL to track (or have it already selected) and hit enter.
 It'll update every 2 seconds.

-Or, if you prefer menus, `Tools > Track Url`.
+Or!
+If you like menus, `Tools > Track Url`.